keanswon/momentum-trading/README.md

 ## Results

 For this test, I used the original strategy with the TA filters and a SL-TP ratio.
+I didn't buy and sell stocks every week because I couldn't figure out how to make complex orders on alpaca api work with partial shares (and because I'm lazy) to automate buying / selling.
 I believe it would have performed better over the past month if it re-selected stocks every week, but I can't complain about it.
 Take this with a grain of salt.
 There were many months where this strategy broke even or lost money, and a 5% return in January is abnormal.
+From the backtesting, with the right numbers for a given number of weeks, this strategy is able to perform fairly well.

 ![January's Returns](january.png)